Nekomajin42/spreadsheet-blocks/help/features.md

 You can save the entire workspace to XML (`.sb`) and open from XML (`.sb`) via the menu in the top right corner.
 These files can be moved online or with external storage.

+## Screenshot
+You can create a screenshot via the menu in the top right corner.
+The application will automatically save the screenshot into an image file (`.png`).

 ## Reset
 You can clear every block (except the "=" block) from the workspace via the menu in the top right corner.
 This action is reversible with two *Undo* operations from the context menu.